Aynabaji: Production

 Gousul Alam Shaon had written the story for the film, while Anam Biswas adapted into a screenplay.
 Esha Yusuf was the executive producer along with Assaduzzaman Sokal who was the line producer of the film while Amitabh Reza is the director of the movie.
 The entire film was shot in Dhaka.
 Shooting of the film officially began in February 2015 and ended in August 2015.
 The film was released on 30 September 2016.

 Soundtrack

-The music for Aynabaji is composed by Arnob, Fuad, Habib & Chirkut Band.
-Songs have been well praised by critics.
+The music for Aynabaji is composed by Arnob, Fuad, Habib and Chirkut Band.